saptarshibasu/aws-study/README.md

   * Provide SSL options when connecting to database
 * RDS, in general, is **not serverless** (except Aurora Serverless which is serverless)
 * We cannot access the RDS **virtual machines**.
 Patching the RDS operating system is Amazon's responsibility
+* **CloudWatch Metrics** (Gathered from the Hypervisor) -
+  * DatabaseConnections
+  * SwapUsage
+  * ReadIOPS / WriteIOPS
+  * ReadLatency / WriteLatency
+  * ReadThroughPut / WriteThroughPut
+  * DiskQueueDepth
+  * FreeStorageSpace
 * **Enhanced Monitoring** metrics are useful when it is required to see how different processes or threads on a DB instance use the CPU
+* IAM users can be used to manage DB (only for MySQL/Aurora)
+* Key RDS APIs
+  * DescribeDBInstances - Lists DB instances including read replicas and also provides DB version
+  * CreateDBSnapshot
+  * DescribeEvents
+  * RebootDBInstance
+* RDS Performance Insights
+  * By Waits - find the resource that is bottleneck (CPU, IO, lock etc.)
+  * By SQL Statements - find the SQL statement that is problem
+  * By Hosts - find the server that is using the DB most
+  * By Users - find the user that is using the DB most

 ## DynamoDB